-The application period is now open for the Summer 2022 Dangremond Museum Studies Internship!
+The application period is now closed for the Summer 2022 Dangremond Museum Studies Internship.
 Please see below for details.

 Have you ever wondered what it’s like working in a museum?
 Are you a college student looking for a summer internship?